hatamiarash7/Python-Projects/README.md

 # Python-Projects
 Experimental python projects by me.
-You will see everyone in a seprate repository soon ... :)
+You will see eachone in a seprate repository soon ... :)